 Arts & Culture in Essex, MA

 1. Several Essex artists and artisans welcome visitors and host special exhibits.
-Be sure to drop in at Chris Williams Sculpture studio and sculpture grounds to see incredible bent, shaped and welded metal works of art: life-size horses, dragons, octopus and fish (combined with glass) that appear to be caught in a moment of stillness.
-In the heart of the Essex River Cultural District, visit A.F.
+Contact Chris Williams Sculpture studio and visit the sculpture grounds to see incredible bent, shaped and welded metal works of art: life-size horses, dragons, octopus and fish (combined with glass) that appear to be caught in a moment of stillness.
+In the heart of the Essex River Cultural District, get in touch with A.F.
 Brosch Woodworking to see Friedl Brosch’s custom creations and museum-quality restorations.
 Across the street, make an appointment to visit the jewelry gallery of N. Larson Jewelry Designs where heirloom gold and gemstones are transformed into new custom jewelry designs.

 3. Two museums in Essex, Massachusetts have extraordinary stories to tell.
-Through photographs, videos, hands-on exhibits and an 83-foot transitional fishing schooner that launched from this site in 1927, Essex Shipbuilding Museum describes how our small town built close to 4,000 wooden vessels over 350 years and was recognized worldwide as a major producer of the American fishing schooner.
+Through photographs, videos, hands-on exhibits and the hull of an 83-foot transitional fishing schooner that launched from this site in 1927, Essex Shipbuilding Museum describes how our small town built close to 4,000 wooden vessels over 350 years and was recognized worldwide as a major producer of the American fishing schooner.
 Further down river, Historic New England’s Cogswell’s Grant folk art museum houses a renowned collection of American folk art in a 1728 farmhouse.
 Painted furniture, redware, hooked rugs, weathervanes, and decoys are displayed throughout the home in which it was assembled.
-Check each museum’s seasonal hours to plan your visit.
+The grounds at Cogswell’s Grant are open from dawn to dusk.
+House Tours and Essex Shipbuilding Museum are currently closed due to the pandemic.

 4. Step back in time to connect past and present day Essex on the self-guided Historic Essex Walking Tour.
 A brochure and map to guide you is available at many of the 16 interpretive signs.
 The tour spans a one-mile stretch along Main Street, with a short extension on Martin Street to the unique Victorian Shingle Style architecture of Essex Town Hall built in 1893.
 Find a Paul Revere bell, cast in 1797; learn about the grave robberies of 1818 and gain insight into how Essex became ”America’s Antique Capital.”
 Scan the QR code on each sign for additional stories, photos and audio related to that site.